Hosepipes and hidden health risks

 Summer sunshine means paddling pools, topping up ponds and more garden watering.
 But did you know the humble hosepipe can present one of the health risks during warm weather?

-WaterSafe, the UK register of approved plumbers, is warning households that hosepipes which are incorrectly fitted, or left submerged in places like ponds, watering cans or paddling pools, can cause illness.
+WaterSafe, the UK register of approved drinking water contractors, is warning households that hosepipes which are incorrectly fitted, or left submerged in places like ponds, watering cans or paddling pools, can cause illness.

 This is because the dirty water can ‘backflow’ into the drinking water supply and has the potential to make you ill.